 We are committed to playing an active role in tackling these issues and over the years we have continuously developed and improved our approach.
 Our vertically integrated structure gives us insight into the evolving risk of modern slavery offences in UK, enabling us to trial and share best practice with our suppliers.
 Collaboration, transparency and shared responsibility are key to engaging our suppliers, competitors and external stakeholders in the fight against modern slavery and remain the guiding principles on which our approach is founded.

-To demonstrate our commitment to supporting suppliers through modern slavery cases, we have worked in collaboration with other retailers, British Retail Consortium, Stronger Together and the Gangmasters and Labour Abuse Authority (GLAA) to develop the Retailer Protocol for Handling Reported Cases of Modern Slavery in the UK Supply Chain.
+To demonstrate our commitment to supporting suppliers through modern slavery cases, we worked in collaboration with other retailers, British Retail Consortium, Stronger Together and the Gangmasters and Labour Abuse Authority (GLAA) to develop the Retailer Protocol for Handling Reported Cases of Modern Slavery in the UK Supply Chain.
 The protocol establishes principles of good practice and a procedure for retailers to follow when responding to reported cases of forced labour, human trafficking, debt bondage and other forms of modern slavery in their UK supply chain.
-Formalising our approach on this is key to improving reporting of incidents by our suppliers and enables protocol signatories to provide collaborative support.
+Formalising our approach on this is key to improving reporting of incidents by our suppliers and enables protocol signatories to provide collaborative support

 Training and awareness continue to be at the forefront of our approach to identifying modern slavery and building the capacity to effectively manage incidents in a way that supports positive outcomes for victims.